OriHoch/mojp-dbs-pipelines/README.md

-# mojp-dbs-pipelines
+# Datapackage pipelines for The Museum of The Jewish People

 [![Travis](https://img.shields.io/travis/Beit-Hatfutsot/mojp-dbs-pipelines/master.svg)](https://travis-ci.org/Beit-Hatfutsot/mojp-dbs-pipelines)

-Pipelines for data sync of Jewish data sources to the DB of the muesum of the Jewish people
+Pipelines for data sync of Jewish data sources to the DB of The Museum of The Jewish People

 Uses the [datapackage pipelines framework](https://github.com/frictionlessdata/datapackage-pipelines)